 For an up to 30-minute FREE telephone or in-person consultation with an experienced lawyer, contact Douglas A. Ball, Attorney at Law, today.
 From our office in Batavia, we serve clients throughout Clermont County and the surrounding areas, including those in Hamilton County, Warren County, and Brown County.
 You can email us online or call us today.

 Alleged DUS offenses in Ohio can be broken down into two parts: the basis of your original suspension and the penalties for driving while the suspension is in effect.
 There are actually several reasons under Ohio law in which your license may be suspended, including when:

 You accrue 12 points on your driving record through various traffic convictions

 You are convicted of operating a vehicle under the influence of alcohol or drugs (OVI/DUI)

 You fail to pay court-ordered child support

 Depending on the original reason for your suspension, you may face varying penalties if police arrest you on DUS charges.
 In many cases, a conviction will result in a first-degree misdemeanor, punishable by up to 180 days in jail and a fine of up to $1,000.
 Also, your license may be suspended for an additional period of time, your vehicle may be immobilized and, in certain situations, your car may be subject to forfeiture.

 Given the severity of these penalties, it is always best to seek legal counsel as soon as possible.
-Call us at 513-286-3530, or simply contact us online to set up your FREE initial consultation of up to 30 minutes, in person or by telephone.
+Call us today, or simply contact us online to set up your FREE initial consultation of up to 30 minutes, in person or by telephone.